zzzz465/Rimworld-automatic-mod-sorter/readme.md

 example : Rimsennal, EPOE
 explain : Hospitality is a large-scale mod, but it hugslib-require mod. so it will go to 7~8.

+Race add mod : go to 9~12 if it have any dependency relation. go to 13 if it doesn't have any.

 13. Hair/trait/story teller/faction add

-14~15.. item/terrain/object/simple mod like add animals.
+14~15. item/terrain/object/simple mod like add animals.
 15. simple mod or mods that don't modify mod many.

-15.~16. mod that affact AI behavior
+15~16. mod that affact AI behavior
 example: haul to stack, while you're up

 17. interface / user convenience